McLaren: 2021–2023: Continued spells in the midfield

 The 2023 season celebrated the 60th anniversary of the team's founding, with the season's car named the MCL60 in commemoration.
-The season started with a myriad of issues for the team, causing them to release a public statement after the Saudi Arabian Grand Prix, announcing certain organisational changes.
+The season started with multiple technical issues, causing them to release a public statement after the Saudi Arabian Grand Prix, announcing certain organisational changes.
 (Note: Of these changes, James Key would be replaced as Technical Director and replaced by a Technical Executive Team consisting of three new specialised Technical Director roles consisting of Peter Prodomou as Technical Director, Aerodynamics, David Sanchez (joining in January 2024 after his gardening leave ended) as Technical Director, Car concept and performance, and Neil Houdly, Technical Director Engineer and Design who is a placeholder for Rob Marshall, who, like Sanchez, has been hired from a rival team but is on gardening leave until January 2024.)
 After not scoring points in the first two races, Norris and Piastri finished the chaotic Australian Grand Prix in sixth and eighth place respectively, with Piastri scoring his first points in Formula One and for McLaren.
 During the midpoint of the season, McLaren's trajectory began to increase with upgrades being introduced at the Austrian and Singapore Grands Prix.
 The upgrades were an immediate success, and McLaren attained its first podium with Norris since the 2021 Italian Grand Prix.
 Piastri achieved his first career podium at the Japanese Grand Prix and won the Qatar Grand Prix sprint race, marking McLaren's first sprint race victory in Formula One; the main race saw a record be broken for the fastest pit stop in Formula One, setting a pit stop time of 1.80 seconds, 0.02 quicker than the previous record set by Red Bull Racing in the 2019 Brazilian Grand Prix.
 During the Abu Dhabi Grand Prix weekend, McLaren signed an extension to use Mercedes engines until 2030.
-After a disastrous start to the season, McLaren took fourth place in the Constructors' Championship, with Norris taking sixth and Piastri taking ninth in the drivers' championship.
+McLaren took fourth place in the Constructors' Championship, with Norris taking sixth and Piastri taking ninth in the drivers' championship.

-Lando Norris driving the McLaren MCL38 at the 2024 Dutch Grand Prix.
+2024–2025: World Championship years

 An evolution of the accomplished MCL60, the MCL38 scored consistent results after a mid-season upgrade, propelling them into championship contention and subsequent Constructors' Championship victory.